ezaquarii/vpn-at-home/README.rst

 headaches go away.

 I personally use it installed on my private laptop, the same way I use CUPS (printer stuff).

-**Why can I manage only 1 server?**

-I don't need more.
-It would be very easy to add more servers in the future, but the UI/UX is a rabbit hole.
-This is a problem I don't have, but I'm happy to work with somebody who has it. :o)

 **How to change server address after it is created?**